Information-theoretic interpretation of quantum formalism: Discussion

 \subsection{Quantum versus classical}

-Even though it is not traditional, the above understanding of a classical logical problem is fully compatible with quantum mechanics.
-Commenting the \enquote{Born interpretation}, this was posited in 1954 by Max Born himself~\cite{born} in the context of the wave-particle duality: \enquote{Every object that we perceive appears in innumerable aspects.
-The concept of the object is the invariant of all these aspects.} Now, the \enquote{Born method} applied to \enquote{information manifolds} raises this view to the status of an unexpected yet universal principle, valid even for a single bit of information.
-For example, the selection of an axis to characterize a spin, i.e. a one-bit register, is the choice of an optional viewpoint to depict one binary alternative.
-In our formulation, the Born \enquote{invariant} is the Bayesian prior, the particular \enquote{aspect} is the chart and the \enquote{perception} is the probability distribution.
-In the \enquote{orthodox} quantum theory, the probability distribution is rather regarded as a factual characteristic of the object.
+The existence of different observation windows was acknowledged in 1954 by Max Born himself~\cite{born} in the context of the wave-particle duality: \enquote{Every object that we perceive appears in innumerable aspects.
+The concept of the object is the invariant of all these aspects.} This was called \enquote{the chameleon effect} by L. Accardi and M. Regoli~\cite{accardi1}.
+Now, in a Bayesian theater, this is a platitude: the particular \enquote{aspect} is the current observation window, the \enquote{invariant} is the Bayesian prior and the \enquote{perception} is the current working probability distribution.
+In stark contrast, in the \enquote{orthodox} interpretation, the probability is regarded as a factual characteristic of the object and not of the representation.
+The fact that quantum physics reflects reality much better than classical physics underlines that the human mind captures this reality by Bayesian inference.

-In stark contrast, the classical approach of physics is to assume that the different viewpoints exist independently, by coarse identification of a probabilistic scheme to a deterministic description.
-But strictly speaking, this identification is unfounded.
-For example, we cannot select three separate components of a simple alternative.
-More generally, in the deterministic realm, general contextuality is simply inconceivable, that is, technically, non commutative observables are impossible.
-The classical approximation is justified by the fact that non-commutativity in physics depends on a dimensional parameter, the Planck constant, which is negligible with the practical units of daily life.
-Therefore, the present theory suggests that the \emph{classical domain} should be defined as the \emph{approximation in which the charts are considered independent}.
-In this regard, in odds with the common wisdom, the concepts of static contextuality, violation of Bell inequality, entanglement, non-signaling correlation or non-extensive entropy, although arising from the \enquote{Born method}, are definitely specified in a single chart and therefore have nothing to do with the distinction between quantum and classical~\cite{mf1,mf2}.
-Finally, this supports the idea that there is no classical world, but only different models of the world at different levels of approximation~\cite{jaynes10,polkinghorne}.
+The classical description of physical objects assumes that the different \enquote{aspects} of the same object are independent.
+This approximation is nevertheless justified in everyday physics by the fact that the inter-window correlation depends on a dimensional parameter, namely, the Planck constant, which is negligible with the practical units of daily life.
+Therefore, the present theory suggests that the \emph{classical limit} should be defined as the \emph{approximation in which the different observation windows are assumed to provide independent results}.
+In reality, there is no classical world, but only different levels of approximation~\cite{jaynes10,polkinghorne}.